alhajee/ckan/doc/contributing/testing.rst

 write code that calls our test methods there's no advantage to having short test method names.

-Some modules in CKAN contain large numbers of loosely related functions.
+Some modules in FMLD contain large numbers of loosely related functions.
-For example, :mod:`ckan.logic.action.update` contains all functions for updating things in CKAN.
+For example, :mod:`ckan.logic.action.update` contains all functions for updating things in FMLD.
 This means that :mod:`ckan.tests.logic.action.test_update` is going to contain an even larger number of test functions.